emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

 :::
 {% endemqxce %}

-Cassandra is a popular open-source, distributed NoSQL database management system, 旨在处理大规模数据集并用于构建高吞吐量的应用程序。

-EMQX's integration with Apache Cassandra provides the ability to store messages and events in Cassandra database, 实现时间序列数据存储、设备注册和管理以及实时数据分析等功能。
+[Apache Cassandra](https://cassandra.apache.org/_/index.html) is a popular open-source, distributed NoSQL database management system designed to handle large datasets and build high-throughput applications.
+EMQX's integration with Apache Cassandra provides the ability to store messages and events in the Cassandra database, enabling functionalities such as time-series data storage, device registration and management, as well as real-time data analysis.

+This page provides a comprehensive introduction to the data integration between EMQX and Cassandra with practical instructions on creating and validating the data integration.

 :::tip
 The current implementation only supports Cassandra v3.x, not yet compatible with v4.x.
 :::

-This page provides a comprehensive introduction to the data integration between EMQX and Cassandra with practical instructions on creating and validating the data integration.

 ## How It Works

-Cassandra data integration is an out-of-the-box feature in EMQX designed to bridge the gap between MQTT-based IoT data and Cassendra's powerful data storage capabilities.
+Cassandra data integration is an out-of-the-box feature in EMQX that combines EMQX's device connectivity and message transmission capabilities with Cassendra's powerful data storage capabilities.
 With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to Cassandra for storage and management, eliminating the need for complex coding.

 <!-- The diagram below illustrates a typical architecture of data integration between EMQX and Cassandra. -->